DB Regio: Development since 2010

-On January 1, 2015, the two regions Southwest and Rhine-Neckar were merged to form the new DB Regio Southwest region.
+On 1 January 2015 two regions, Southwest and Rhine-Neckar, were merged to form the new DB Regio Southwest region.

-Another restructuring took place on January 1, 2017, in the course of which DB Regio Südwest and DB Regio Hessen were merged to form DB Regio Mitte.
+Another restructuring took place on 1 January 2017, during which DB Regio Südwest and DB Regio Hessen were merged to form DB Regio Mitte.

 In the late summer of 2016, the company announced that it would take part in the upcoming award procedures with smaller, more flexible units.
 Then the regional traffic Start Germany was founded, which participates with its regional subsidiaries in the respective tenders.
 The DB Regio subsidiary had its first successes in the Lower Elbe network in 2017.

 Due to the COVID-19 pandemic in Germany, capacity utilization fell to around 70 percent of the previous level in 2020, according to Berthold Huber, Deutsche Bahn board member responsible for passenger transport.

 Corporate structure

 Unlike its long-distance counterpart DB Fernverkehr, DB Regio does not operate trains on its own account.
 Services are ordered and paid for by the Bundesländer or their Landkreise.
 Some states have awarded long-term contracts to DB Regio (usually 10 to 15 years).

-The headquarters of DB Regio in Frankfurt, located at Europa-Allee 70–76, is responsible for business development and focuses on the framework and service functions for the regional units when concluding transport contracts and tenders.

 The headquarters of DB Regio in Frankfurt is responsible for the business development and focuses on the framework and service functions for the regional units in the conclusion of transport contracts and tenders.
 In addition, it supports the regions in the areas of price and revenue management, marketing and traffic planning.
 In addition, the S-Bahn Berlin, Hamburg, Munich, Rhein-Main and Stuttgart are coordinated and controlled by the headquarters.